andogy/MCH/README.md

 # if you are user
 you can download newly MCH at "release"<br>
 if you don't know what is "release", then <a href="https://github.com/zhuaidadaya/MCH/releases">click here</a><br>

+only these
+# other
+if you
-## about developers
+## developers
 > MCH develop just by two developer<br>
 > (two beginner)<br>
-> this cause inefficiency extraordinary, and we can gotta two tired developer
+> this cause inefficiency extraordinary, and we can get two tired developer
 > so, we wanna more developers can join to ours develop<br>
 > but we know this is almost impossible to achieve